connor11528/cs-fundamentals/README.md

 ## Finding companies to apply to

+- **https://employbl.com/companies** - Employbl is a directory of tech companies and startups in the Bay Area.
+Find companies by type or location, upload your resume and find a company right for you :)

 - **https://whoishiring.io/** - Most impressive job site aggregator I've ever seen in my life.
 Scrapes all the boards and has a map of where every company is located.

 - **https://huntr.co/** - Tool for keeping your applications and search organized on a Trello-style board. they also have a chrome extension for quickly adding jobs from various sources.